-- The normal workday is 7:00 a.m. to 4:30 p.m.
-Monday through Thursday with one half hour for lunch break and 7:00 a.m. to 3:30 p.m. on a Friday workday with one half hour for lunch break. - The work week shall be defined to begin and end each Friday at 11:00 a.m. - The alternate work schedule (9-80) shall begin and end at pay period breaks.
+- The normal workday is 6:30 a.m. to 4:00 p.m.
+Monday through Thursday with one half hour for lunch break and 6:30a.m. to 3:00 p.m. on a Friday workday with one half hour for lunch break. - The work week shall be defined to begin and end each Friday at 11:00 a.m., or after working 4 hours if the employee begins their scheduled work day before or after 7:00 a.m. (for example, if the work day begins at 6:30 a.m., the work week will end at 10:30 a.m.). - The alternate work schedule (9-80) shall begin and end at pay period breaks.
 The pay period is defined as the two week period beginning on a Monday at 0000 hours and ending on the Sunday 14 days later at 2400 hours. - The employees participating in the alternate work schedule (9-80) will be placed in two groups.
 Group One will have the first Friday in the pay period off (payday).
 Group Two will have the second Friday in the pay period off.
 Employees will be assigned to a group based on the operational needs of the Electric Utility Department.
-Changes to assigned groups will be at the approval of the Electric Utility Director. - It is agreed that the alternate work schedule will be terminated at any time (end of pay period) in the event it causes a reduced level of service to the general public, excessive overtime use, the inability to respond to the needs of the system or the customer or for any other reason not in the best interest of the operation of the Department.
+Changes to assigned groups will be at the approval of the Electric Utility Director.